Submit Article

 What Were the Facts of This Case?

-JP Nelson was the employer of a building project described as the “Proposed New Erection of Front Four-Storey with Roof Garden Office, Dormitory and Rear Three Storey Factory with Office on Lot 0196K MK at 28 Benoi Road, Singapore 629899” (the “Project”).
-Builders Hub was the main contractor for the Project until the contractual relationship ended on 26 August 2022.
-The parties’ contractual relationship was governed, among other documents, by the Real Estate Developers’ Association of Singapore Design and Build Conditions of Contract (Third Ed, October 2010) (the “REDAS Conditions”).
+JP Nelson, a Singapore-incorporated company, was the employer for a construction project known as the "Proposed New Erection of Front Four-Storey with Roof Garden Office, Dormitory and Rear Three Storey Factory with Office on Lot 0196K MK at 28 Benoi Road, Singapore 629899" (the "Project").
+Builders Hub, also a Singapore-incorporated company, was the main contractor for the Project under a contract awarded on 8 June 2018 (the "Contract").

 How Did the Court Analyse the Issues?